Smectic and soap bubble optofluidic lasers

-Since a larger volume of air is easier to compress, this increases the pressure sensitivity (Supplementary Section 2).
-By having a very large additional volume, an arbitrarily high sensitivity can be in principle achieved (Fig. \ref{fig4}e).
-At small additional volumes the sensitivity is inversely proportional to the total volume of the system $V_c+V_b$, or more conveniently written as the total volume relative to the volume of the bubble $V_c/V_b+1$, where $V_c$ is the additional volume in the capillary and $V_b$ is the initial volume of the bubble.
-In the experiments up to $V_c/V_b+1=60$ could be easily achieved providing a sensitivity of \SI{0.12}{nm/Pa}.
-Above approximately $V_c/V_b+1=1000$ the surface tension starts to have a significant contribution.
-Above some critical additional volume, $V_c^{crit}/V_b+1=3130$ for this case, the sensitivity diverges, since the bubble becomes unstable and collapses by itself due to the Laplace pressure.
-The bubble also collapses at any $V_c>0$ if a large enough positive outside pressure is applied.
-This limits the maximum measurable pressure (Fig. \ref{fig4}f).
-The maximum measurable positive pressure is also limited by the minimum size of the bubble which is still capable of lasing (\SI{\sim 0.5}{mm}).
-The maximum measurable negative pressure is limited by the maximum size of the bubble for which the spectral lines can still be distinguished by the spectrometer (\SI{\sim 5}{mm}).
+Since a larger volume of air is easier to compress, this significantly increases the pressure sensitivity.

+A pressure difference between the interior and the exterior of the bubble is given by the Laplace law.
+For a small change in the external pressure, the size of the bubble changes such that the pressure difference satisfies Laplace condition.
+The pressure in the bubble is changed due to the change in the volume of the bubble.
+If we assume that the process is isothermal, the pressure inside the bubble after the change, $p_i'$ is: